 Letters $p,q,r$ are used to range over a base set of propositional variables (which we also call \emph{atoms}).
 Letters $A,B,C$ are used to range over the set of formulas (= types) built from propositional variables using the implication connective (that we write $A\impl B$) that is parenthesized to the right.
 Throughout the paper, we will use the fact that any implicational formula can be uniquely decomposed as $A_1\impl A_2\impl \cdots\impl A_k\impl p$ with $k\geq0$, written in vectorial notation as $\vec{A}\impl p$.
 For example, if the vector $\vec{A}$ is empty the notation means simply $p$, and if $\vec{A}=A_1,A_2$, the notation means $A_1\impl(A_2\impl p)$.

-A cut-free term of $\ol$ is either a typed lambda-abstraction or a variable applied to a possibly empty list of terms.
+A term of $\lb$ (also referred to as a proof term) is either a typed lambda-abstraction or a variable applied to a possibly empty list of terms.
 For succinctness, instead of writing lists as a second syntactic category, we will use the informal notation $\tuple{t_1,\ldots,t_k}$ (meaning $\tuple{}$ if $k=0$), abbreviated $\tuple{t_i}_i$ if there is no ambiguity on the range of indices.
-So, cut-free $\ol$-terms are given by the following grammar:
+So, $\lb$-terms are given by the following grammar: